rodionovsasha/ShoppingList/README.md

 Build with tests: mvn clean install

 Running the application: mvn spring-boot:run or simply run the application in your IDE using public static void main.
+Open the following URl in browser: http://localhost:8000.
+Port is configurable in application.properties.

 This application uses H2 database and so should run locally.
 Remote database connections can also be configured in application.properties.